uptane/uptane-standard/uptane-standard.md

         4. The version number of the latest Root metadata file (version N) must be less than or equal to the version number of the new Root metadata file (version N+1).
 Effectively, this means checking that the version number signed in the new Root metadata file is indeed N+1.
 If the version of the new Root metadata file is less than the latest metadata file, discard it, abort the update cycle, and report the rollback attack.
 On the next update cycle, begin at step 0 and version N of the Root metadata file.
 (Checks for a rollback attack.)
         5. Set the latest Root metadata file to the new Root metadata file.
         6. Repeat steps 1 to 6.
+    5. If the Timeserver key is listed in the Root metadata and has been rotated, reset the clock used to determine the expiration of metadata to a minimal value (e.g. zero, or any time that is guaranteed to not be in the future based on other evidence).
+It will be updated in the next cycle.
-    5. Check that the latest attested time is lower than the expiration timestamp in the latest Root metadata file.
+    6. Check that the latest attested time is lower than the expiration timestamp in the latest Root metadata file.
 (Checks for a freeze attack.)
-    6. If the Timestamp and / or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
+    7. If the Timestamp and / or Snapshot keys have been rotated, delete the previous Timestamp and Snapshot metadata files.
 (Checks for recovery from fast-forward attacks {{MERCURY}}.)
 4. Download and check the Timestamp metadata file from the Director repository:
     1. Download up to Y number of bytes.
 The value for Y is set by the implementor.
 For example, Y may be tens of kilobytes.
 The filename used to download the Timestamp metadata file is of the fixed form FILENAME.EXT (e.g., timestamp.json).
     2. Check that it has been signed by the threshold of keys specified in the latest Root metadata file.
 If the new timestamp metadata file is not properly signed, discard it, abort the update cycle, and report the signature failure.
 (Checks for an arbitrary software attack.)